 Find out where you sit on the "bad credit" scale – and how to move up.

 A bad, weak or below average credit score is anything below 550 as reported by Experian and 510 by Equifax.
-There are many bad credit listings you can have on your credit file, as well as a variety of positive listings and personal details.
-Using all of this information, your risk as a borrower is calculated and represented as a credit score.
-If you have any negative listings on your file or you have engaged in risky borrowing behaviour, such as making multiple credit applications in a short space of time, you might have a bad credit score.
-Find out more about the credit score ranges in this guide.
+There are many types of negative listings that can appear on your credit report, in addition to a range of positive listings and personal details.
+Using all of this information, your risk as a borrower is calculated and represented as your credit score.
+Find out more about the credit score ranges in this brief guide.